-As well as having its own resident pied wagtails, Wales provides winter homes to many pied wagtails from the north of Scotland.
-Its tail-wagging antics of these striking birds make them fairly easy to recognise, even at a distance.
+As well as having its own resident Pied Wagtails, southern Britain provides winter homes to many Pied Wagtails from the north of Scotland.
+The tail-wagging antics of these striking birds make them fairly easy to recognise, even at a distance.
 These are birds of open farmland, only occasionally visiting gardens; however, they do seem to find car parks in towns and villages particularly attractive.

 The male and female are quite similar, but the female has a greyer back and in summer the male has a much larger black bib.
 In winter, the male is dark grey and both male and female have just a crescent-shaped black bib.

 Insects are the staple diet of these pretty birds, and hence they spend quite a lot of time near water.